SteveBenton6/garden_tips_full-stack/README.md

 - __Login__

   - After Registering, clicking the Login button provides a login screen to enter Username and password.
-The revised Homepage is Now Shown with the Create Tip and Logout Buttons in the top Menu.
+The revised Homepage is now shown with the Create Tip and Logout Buttons in the top Menu.

 ![Logged In Home Page ](./doc-assets/features/LoggedInHome%20Page.png)